This event has ended】Yamagata's Imoni Festival in 2025! Let's go eat a big pot of Imoni!

 Image courtesy of Japan's No.1 Imoni Festival Council

-The "Imoni Festival" is loved by local people as an autumn tradition mainly in the Tohoku region.
-Japan's No.1 Imoniikai Festival is held every September in Yamagata City, Yamagata Prefecture, and as the name suggests, the scale of the event is the largest in Japan!
+The "Imoni" (stewed potato stew) party is loved by local people as a typical autumn event, especially in the Tohoku region.
+As the name implies, Japan's No. 1 Imoniikai Festival, held every September in Yamagata City, Yamagata Prefecture, is the largest in Japan in terms of the scale of the event!
 In this issue, we will introduce the schedule, events, and things to do at Japan's No.1 Imoniikai Festival 2025.

-Speaking of autumn in Yamagata, a taro stew party is held on a riverside.
+Speaking of autumn in Yamagata, a taro stew party is held on a riverbank.

 Scheduled to be held on Sunday, September 14 this year!

-Japan's No.1 Imoni Festival official website is here
+The official website of the No.1 Imoni Festival in Japan is here

 Japan's No.1 Imojikai Festival started in 1989, and the 30th festival in 2018 was recognized by the Guinness Book of Records as the "Most Soup Served in 8 Hours," to our surprise.
 In 2022, the festival will be recognized by the Agency for Cultural Affairs as one of the "100 Years of Traditional Foods".
 In 2022, the festival was recognized by the Agency for Cultural Affairs in the "Traditional 100-Year Food Category: Local Cuisine Continuing from the Edo Period" and received a special award from the Agency for Cultural Affairs.

-The pot used at Japan's No. 1 Imoni Festival is a giant pot with a diameter of 6.5 meters.
+The pot used at Japan's No.1 Imoni Festival is a giant pot with a diameter of 6.5 meters.
 It is nicknamed "Nabetaro," and the pot currently in use is the third generation Nabetaro.
 This giant Nabetaro cooks approximately 30,000 meals at once.
 The cooking method is also dynamic, and heavy equipment, a "mobile crane specification machine/backhoe," is used, and sanitation is strictly controlled.
 Before the potato stew, the parts are disassembled into small pieces and thoroughly cleaned, and butter is used as lubricant.
-It is said that the amount of taro stew that can be scooped using this special backhoe is enough for about 100 servings, and it supports the largest taro stew festival in Japan, which is attended by many people every year.
+It is said that about 100 servings of taro stew can be scooped using this special backhoe, and it supports the largest taro stew festival in Japan, which is attended by many people every year.

-Imoni is an autumn delicacy in Yamagata.
-Imoni is loved by local people as an autumn tradition, especially in the Tohoku region.
-Why don't you take this opportunity to taste the best imoni in both taste and scale in Japan?
+Imoni" is an autumn delicacy in Yamagata.
+Imoni festivals are loved by local people as an autumn tradition, especially in the Tohoku region.
+Why don't you take this opportunity to taste imoni, which is the best in both taste and scale in Japan?

 Combine your favorite train with lodging or a day trip plan for a great travel experience!